G0urmetD/Sweeper/README.md

 # Sweeper
 ![](radar.png)
 ## Description
-<p>Sweeper is a small commandline tool, so ping sweep a network or single ip address.</p>
+<p>Sweeper is a small commandline tool, to ping sweep a network or single ip address.</p>

 ## Installation
 ```bash